-- Pupil's social, emotional and mental health needs are assessed using the Boxall Profile or Motional.
-Pupils ILP targets are based on the results of these assessments. - Pupils with social, emotional and mental health needs receive additional support from Emotional First Aid/ Trauma Informed School trained practitioners. - Pupils with SEN are encouraged to be part of the school council. - Some pupils with social and emotional needs, and/or communication and interaction needs participate in social skills groups to develop their social interaction skills.
+- Pupil's social, emotional and mental health needs are assessed using the Boxall Profile or Motional Screener.
+Pupils IPM targets are based on the results of these assessments. - Pupils with social, emotional and mental health needs receive additional support from Emotional First Aid/ Trauma Informed School trained practitioners. - Pupils with SEN are encouraged to become pupil leaders. - Some pupils with social and emotional needs, and/or communication and interaction needs participate in social skills groups to develop their social interaction skills.